Technical-Test-Hyan/technical-test-fron/README.md

 # Contacts Aplication

-This is an Api for you to control your contacts.
+This is an APP for you to control your contacts.
 A simple but very usable proposal.

 ## Functionalities